AparAhuja/Phoenix/ReadMe.md

 	cd examples
 	python ../src/Main.py <Example_Name> -np -s -a -r

-## Applications in Microbiology
-A research project on application of game theory in microbiology was conducted at IIT Delhi was conducted under Prof. Shilpi Sharma.
-The project was awarded the Summer Undergraduate Research Award by Industrial Research and Development Unit, IIT Delhi.
-The project report can be viewed [here](https://drive.google.com/file/d/1Ls-RquYyFnVNwH7KZihNbkhcwbQtDmGw/view?usp=sharing).

 > **NOTE** <br>
 >1.
 The arguments -np [*--noplot*], -s [*--stats*], -r [*--resource_stats*] and -a [*--animation*] are optional.
 >2.
 Add *--noplot* if you don't wish to display the plot after the simulation.